nanderv/SS/README.md

 1. As mentioned; the CTL formulas are also available in a textual (.txt) format, feel free to generate a parser based on an BNF grammar, if that is easier.
+1. When you need to transform a CTL formula to some normal form, make sure not to edit the parse tree in-place.
+Instead, construct an entire new tree, and then delete/free the old parse tree.
+1. Known answers to the CTL formulae can also be found in [raw-results-analysis.csv](https://github.com/Meijuh/SS/blob/master/MCC/raw-result-analysis.csv), select `Examination=CTLFireability`. **Note** the answers `T`(=true), `F`(=false), and `?`(=unknown) are not given in numerical order, instead the order in which the answers are provided is: 0, 1, 10, 11, 12, 13, 14, 15, 2, 3, 4, 5, 6, 7, 8, 9.
+1. The Model Checking Contest uses different semantics for Petri nets that have deadlocks than we do in this assignment.
+You only need to evaluate CTL formulae for Petri nets that do not have deadlocks.
+Whether a Petri net has a deadlock can be found if you select `Examination=ReachabilityDeadlock`.
+Here `T` means the Petri net does have dead locks.

 ## Exercise 5
 In this exercise you can choose what kind of feature you want to extend your